Wilms Tumor (Nephroblastoma)

 In order to decide the course of treatment, each patient is assigned a stage based on the results of the CT scan, the pathology and other tests.
 Wilms tumor is always treated with a combination of surgery and chemotherapy and, in some cases, radiation therapy.

 Some children will be eligible to participate in COG clinical trials.
 These treatment protocols are part of a nationwide, National Cancer Institute-sponsored effort to evaluate and monitor newer therapies.

 In cases where there is a suspicion of a genetic link, Wilms tumor patients may be referred to the University of Chicago Pediatric Familial Cancer Clinic.
 This highly specialized clinic is dedicated to helping children and their families with inherited cancers.

 Children facing cancer often have ongoing medical, emotional, social, and developmental needs.
 Our doctors, nurses, social workers, and child life specialists recognize these issues and can provide your family with the resources and tools to keep you informed, find assistance, and help you cope.

 Long Term Follow-Up

-Comer Children’s Hospital provides important resources to help children and their families live with cancer.
+Comer Children’s provides important resources to help children and their families live with cancer.

 - Child Life Program: Kids want to feel like kids, even when they are sick.
 Our Child Life specialists use play, art, and other approaches to take some of the scare away from the cancer experience and to help kids feel as normal as possible.

-- Ronald McDonald House: Located near Comer Children’s Hospital, the Ronald McDonald House provides a home away from home for families with hospitalized children.
+- Ronald McDonald House: Located near Comer Children’s, the Ronald McDonald House provides a home away from home for families with hospitalized children.